chop-dbhi/cilantro/README.md

 Since this is a client for supporting data discovery applications, the UI must be flexible in order to support different workflows that are employed by the kind of data the application is representing.

+## Compatibility

+Cilantro relies on a Serrano-compatible API with version 2.0.15+

 ## Install

 ## Contribute